atomisthq/docs/docs/automations/run.md

 For detailed information about the deployment process, consult the [Cloud Foundry documentation][cf-docs].

-A push to Cloud Foundry needs some additional meta data in your project.
+A push to Cloud Foundry needs some additional metadata in your project.
 First you need to create a [`manifest.yml`][cf-manifest] file in the root of your client: